 All the glands in your body that produce hormones are part of the endocrine system.
 Hormones are “chemical messengers” that travel throughout your body, regulating and coordinating the processing of nutrients, metabolism, digestion, heart rate, reproduction, and other functions.
 Hormones may also dictate your behavior because they can influence your moods and emotions.

-The major glands of your endocrine system are the Hypothalamus, Pituitary, Pineal, Thyroid, Parathyroid, Thymus, Adrenal and Pancreas.
+The Hypothalamus, Pituitary, Pineal, Thyroid, Parathyroid, Thymus, Adrenal, and Pancreas are the major glands within the endocrine system.
 With each of these glands coordinating and regulating crucial bodily processes, it is important for the entire endocrine system to function efficiently in order for us to be in peak health, both physically and mentally.

 How Does the Endocrine System Get Out of Balance?

 Our hormone levels fluctuate throughout the day.
 This is because the glands that create hormones vital for so many functions may under or over-perform for a number of reasons.

 Your endocrine system may start to get sluggish if:

 - You do not get enough sleep regularly